 Credit card debt forgiveness

-Once the original bank has charged the debt off to a third party collection agency, the collector may be willing to settle for less than the full balance.
-This is particularly true as the debt reaches the debtor’s state’s statute of limitations on debt” of three to 10 years.
+Once the original bank has charged the debt off to a third-party collection agency, the collector may be willing to settle for less than the full balance.
+This is particularly true as the debt reaches the debtor’s state’s statute of limitations on debt of three to 10 years. — Thomas Nitzsche

-His organization doesn’t recommend using debt settlement because it can damage credit and the forgiven debt may be taxable.
+His organization doesn’t recommend pursuing a settlement because it can damage credit, and the forgiven debt has tax consequences.

 Chapter 7 bankruptcy

 Another way to deal with credit card debt that you can’t pay is to file for Chapter 7 bankruptcy.
 If your wages are garnished to pay a credit card judgment, bankruptcy can erase your debt.
 Bankruptcy also doesn’t lead to a higher tax bill, and it can help poor credit scores rebound faster than staying in debt.
 Chapter 13 bankruptcy is another popular option for individuals.

-Filing for bankruptcy can cost up to $2,500, while a debt settlement can be cheaper if your balance isn’t too high.
+Filing for bankruptcy is also expensive at $2,500 to apply, while a debt settlement plan can be cheaper as long as your balance isn’t too high.
 Debt settlement firms charge fees of around 20 percent, which are collected only after your debt account has been settled.

 Mortgage debt forgiveness

-There are many ways that lenders deal with homeowners who don’t pay their mortgage.
-Foreclosures, short sales and loan modifications are some ways banks deal with unpaid mortgage debt.
+There are many ways that lenders deal with homeowners who don’t pay their mortgage loans.
+Foreclosures, short sales, and loan modifications are how some banks deal with unpaid mortgage debts.

-One program helps homeowners who are underwater on a home loan — meaning they owe more on the loan than their home is worth.
-It doesn’t forgive mortgage debt, but allow it to be refinanced at a better loan rate.
+The mortgage debt forgiveness program helps homeowners underwater on a home loan — meaning they owe more on the loan than their home is worth.
+This program doesn’t totally forgive mortgage debt, but it allows it to be refinanced at a better loan rate.

 Short sale and foreclosure

-A short sale can be used when a borrower can’t afford to keep or doesn’t want to keep the property, and there isn’t enough equity to pay the full amount owed the lender and pay the selling costs, Nitzsche says.
+A short sale can be used when a borrower can’t afford to keep or doesn’t want to keep the property, and there isn’t enough equity to pay the full amount that is owed to the lender while paying the selling costs, Nitzsche says.
 It’s commonly called being “upside down.”

-It can only be done if the lender agrees to take less than the full amount owed to allow the borrower to get out from under the debt obligation and to avoid the cost of a foreclosure.
-It may have tough consequences for the lender by ending up as a larger loss to the lender, he says.
+This tactic can only be done if the lender agrees to take less than the full amount owed to allow the borrower to get out from under the debt obligation and to avoid the cost of a foreclosure.
+It may have tough consequences for the lender by ending up as a bigger loss, he says.

 Deed in lieu of foreclosure

-Generally referred to as a deed in lieu, this type of debt forgiveness on a mortgage doesn’t involve the sale of a house, Nitzsche says.
+Generally referred to as a “deed in lieu,” Nitzsche explains that this type of debt forgiveness on a mortgage doesn’t involve the sale of a house.

-The first lender generally will not take the property back if there’s a second loan on the property, Nitzsche says.
-If there’s a second loan, that lender must be willing to remove the lien on the property or possibly convert the secured lien to an unsecured lien.
+The first lender generally will not take the property back if there is a second loan on the property, Nitzsche says.
+When there is a second loan, that lender must be willing to remove the lien on the property or possibly convert the secured lien to an unsecured lien.

-With a short sale, deed in lieu or foreclosure, all or a part of the debt being forgiven may not be guaranteed, Nitzsche warns.
-It may depend on who owns the loan, the type of loan, how the loan is written, state laws and other factors, he says.
-The help of a housing counselor and lawyer may be needed.
+Nitzsche warns that with a short sale, deed in lieu, or foreclosure, all or a part of the debt being forgiven is not guaranteed.
+It depends on who owns the loan, what type of loan it is, and how the loan is written, along with state laws and other factors.
+The help of a housing counselor and lawyer may be needed here.

 Medical debt forgiveness

-Consumers can seek need-based “financial aid” from their medical provider by filling out a financial questionnaire with the billing department, Nitzsche says.
+According to Nitzsche, consumers can seek need-based financial aid from their medical provider by filling out a financial questionnaire with the billing department.

-Finding debt relief will take some work, but in the end your financial life and credit score will be better off for it.
+Finding debt relief takes some serious leg work, but the results — an improved financial life and credit score — are worth it.